mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 The propeller shaft has been shortened and uses a Hooke-type universal joint.
 The differential ratio and breather relationship have been changed on the rear axle.

-The suspension springs are stiffer overall, and while the steering system itself has not changed at all, but the post angle and the alignment have changed.
+The suspension springs are stiffer overall, and while the steering system itself has not changed, the post angle and the alignment are different.

 For the gear lever, we switched to a remote-controlled floor type.
 The tires are the same, but the pressure is increased.

 <b>Kumabe:</b> Is there any problem with the strength of the Publica engine after being bored up?

 <b>Hasegawa:</b> There is no problem in terms of the margin for bore-up, but the pistons of the sedan couldn't be used as-is, so we changed the size and reinforced them.
-Having done that, there are no particular concerns about the strength of the engine.
+Having done that, we have no particular concerns about the strength of the engine.

 <b>Kumabe:</b> For a bore diameter increase of 5mm, were no other changes needed?